bobbyshaw/tomrobertshaw.net/blog/_posts/2017-04-21-investigating-redditors-values-with-ibm-watson.md

 published: true
 title: Investigating Redditors' values with IBM Watson
 categories:
-- ai
+- AI
-- psychology
+- Psychology
-- watson
+- IBM Watson
 ---

 This week saw the annual AISB conference come to Bath.
 That's the "Society for the Study of Artificial Intelligence and Simulation of Behaviour" for the uninitiated which I include myself in.
 In addition to researchers presenting their papers, there was a [hackathon](http://aisb2017.cs.bath.ac.uk/tutorialshackathon.html) that was opening to the public.
 The theme was "building Artificially Intelligent systems to work within society" and it was a great opportunity for academics to engage with the local developer community.